saharm1/xblock-walkthrough/README.md

 ------------------
 Once the Walkthrough XBlock is enabled in Studio, you should see it a new Component button labeled `Advanced`:

-Click the `Advanced` button and you should see the Walkthrough XBlock listed
+Click the `Advanced` button and you should see the Walkthrough XBlock listed.

-After you've selected the Walkthrough XBlock, a default set of steps will be inserted into your unit:
+After you've selected the Walkthrough XBlock, a default set of steps will be inserted into your unit.

 Customization
 -------------